Bosnia and Herzegovina

 Local Food Products

-According to the Ministry of Foreign Trade and Economic Relations of Bosnia and Herzegovina, there are 12 food products that have applied for a national geographical indication or designation of origin, but none of them have been granted so far.
+According to Bosnia and Herzegovina’s Ministry of Foreign Trade and Economic Relations, several regional food items have applied for national geographical indication or designation of origin.
+These include:

 Traditional Dishes